japertechnology/openclaw/.GITHUB-MODE/README.md

 #### GitHub Mode is an additive runtime for **OpenClaw** that shifts orchestration to repository-native workflows while preserving compatibility with the installed runtime.
 It is designed for teams that need strict reviewability, policy boundaries, and durable runtime contracts.

+This is a repository wrapper is not a framework, a library, or a platform.
+It is a structural pattern - a way of managing files, contracts, and workflows so that a GitHub repository becomes a participant in its own infrastructure rather than a passive occupant.

 ---

 ## Why GitHub Mode